 A-League

-Roar, Glory and Jets, plus The Big Blue dust-up
+Roar, Glory and Jets, The Big Blue clash and Kiwi rivals

 A complete guide to the game across two countries

 The other sticking point is the calendar.
 A switch to a winter season would align with the European transfer window and avoid the searing (and now dangerous) heat of the Australian summer.
-The timing of the World Cup in Qatar for the end of 2022 may force a rescheduling of next season into that calendar year.
+Despite speculation, the timing of the World Cup in Qatar for the end of 2022 did not force a major reschedule.

 As seen with MSL in North America, the gradual opening of soccer-specific spaces should change the dynamic of the game and ease reliance on large, empty stadia designed for other sports – particularly if a winter season creates scheduling clashes.

-Melbourne City are currently building a complex at Casey Fields, the hope also being for the kind of cross-city derbies that made the NSL an occasional success.
+Melbourne City have built a complex at Casey Fields, the hope also being for the kind of cross-city derbies that made the NSL an occasional success.
 Built on the principle of one city, one club, the now independent A-League can shape its own future – although the FA still has a say on potential newcomers.

 The arrival of Western Sydney Wanderers in 2012 at last gave rise to the Sydney Derby, superstar Alessandro Del Piero saying kind words about the atmosphere, but it’s not on a par with The Big Blue, the term not only referring to the shirt colours of Sydney FC and Melbourne Victory.
 Both clubs date back to the origins of the A-League and claim the lion’s share of titles, although the trophy also going to PerthBrisbane and Adelaide has been good for the game.